mycarta/Force-2020-Machine-Learning-competition_predict-lithology-EDA/README.md

 #### Licensing ####
 Copyright 2020 Matteo Niccoli

-This work is open source.
+This work is open source:

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />Text is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"> CC BY 4.0 Creative Commons License</a>.